quimcalpe/reusable-templates/README.md

 Promises/A+
 ===========
-Just to play with incoming [Promises/A+](http://promisesaplus.com) standard, hacked up a tpl-helpers module to load templates from disk with simple caching support.
+Just to play with incoming [Promises/A+](http://promisesaplus.com) standard, hacked up a tpl-helpers module to load templates from disk with very simple caching support.

 Used modules
 ============